iansu/blarn/README.md

 ### Requirements

-- You must have Yarn 1 installed and available on your path
+- You must have npm or Yarn 1 installed and available on your path

 ### Installation